adrianokerber/fullcycle-ddd-node-typescript/README.md

 # A study about Domain Driven Design (DDD)
 A study of DDD applied on FullCycle course using Node.js with TypeScript.
 Also using Jest as the test framework.

+We implemented examples of Factory Method design pattern, built Domain Services and Domain Events, all mechanisms that can be used to empower our Domain.

 > Tip: This Node.js project was created using `npm i typescript --save-dev` command and `npx tsc --init` for a typescript configured project

 Our Domain was modeled with these aggregates: